mark-hahn/coffeekup-intro/README.md

 The `coffeekup` namespace object you just created has the functions you need to run and a lot of other usefull stuff as properties.
 Of course you can use any name for the namespace object, but we'll stick with `coffeekup` here.

 Next, we need to include our CoffeeKup template.
 This is just a function assigned to a var.
-Lets use a new simpler hello world example ...
+Let's use a new simpler hello world example ...

 	helloTemplate = ->
 		div style:'font-size:96px', 'Hello World'